dluwang/auth/readme.md

 $user->authorized(['permission-one', 'permission-two']);
 ```

-To check if user has at least one given permissions, you can use 'authorizedOnOf' method.
+To check if user has at least one given permissions, you can use `authorizedOneOf` method.

 ```php
 $user->authorizedOneOf(['permission-one', 'permission-two']);